ACPE offers consultation in a broad range of areas related to quality assurance and advancement of pharmacy education, including:

 ACPE offers and conducts training and workshops on topics such as preparation of self-studies, evaluator training, assessment, curricular development, continuing professional development, and standards development.
 Training programs may also be customized to meet the needs of global stakeholders.

-ACPE has an obligation to assure that any program that holds a Certification Status remains compliant with the Quality Criteria or is making progress towards achieving compliance at an appropriate pace, and that the school conducts its affairs with impartiality, non-discrimination, honesty, and frankness.
+ACPE has an obligation to assure that any program that holds an International-Accreditation Status remains compliant with the Quality Criteria or is making progress towards achieving compliance at an appropriate pace, and that the School conducts its affairs with impartiality, non-discrimination, honesty, and frankness.

-Complaints from institutions, students, academic staff, or the public against a Professional Degree Program with Certification Status or institution housing a Professional Degree Program with Certification Status must be based upon the fact that such program or institution is not in compliance with Quality Criterion/Criteria or is not making progress towards achieving compliance at the appropriate pace, or is not in compliance with the Certification and Precertification Policies and Procedures, as established, from time to time, by ACPE.
+Complaints from Institutions, students, academic staff, or the public against a Professional Degree Program with International-Accreditation Status or Institution housing a Professional Degree Program with International-Accreditation Status must be based upon the fact that such Program or Institution is not in compliance with Quality Criterion/Criteria or is not making progress towards achieving compliance at the appropriate pace, or is not in compliance with the International-Accreditation and International-Preaccreditation Policies and Procedures, as established, from time to time, by ACPE.

-Anonymous complaints pertaining to certification matters are retained and, depending on circumstances and the severity of the complaint as determined by the ACPE Executive Director, may be forwarded to the Dean of the affected Professional Degree Program for a response.
-Where a complainant has threatened or filed legal action in a court of law or before a governmental agency against a program or institution housing said program, ACPE reserves the right to hold such complaint in abeyance until after the later of a final judgment by a court of law or governmental agency or finalization of any appeal of such judgment.
+Anonymous complaints pertaining to International-Accreditation matters are retained and, depending on circumstances and the severity of the complaint as determined by the ACPE Executive Director, may be forwarded to the Dean of the affected Professional Degree Program for a response.
+Where a complainant has threatened or filed legal action in a court of law or before a governmental agency against a Program or Institution housing said Program, ACPE reserves the right to hold such complaint in abeyance until after the later of a final judgment by a court of law or governmental agency or finalization of any appeal of such judgment.

-If, on the basis of such investigation, after notice to the school and opportunity for response from the school, the Executive Director finds a complaint to be extremely serious in nature, charging egregious conduct that may warrant an Adverse Certification Action by ACPE, or involve an interpretation that the Executive Director believes should be made by the Board, the complaint will be submitted to the Board for consideration at the next regularly scheduled meeting.
-Where the Board finds that a program or school has violated the Quality Criteria, engaged in unethical conduct, or that its integrity has been seriously undermined, the Board will either:
+If, on the basis of such investigation, after notice to the school and opportunity for response from the School, the Executive Director finds a complaint to be extremely serious in nature, charging egregious conduct that may warrant an Adverse Action by ACPE, or involve an interpretation that the Executive Director believes should be made by the Board, the complaint will be submitted to the Board for consideration at the next regularly scheduled meeting.
+Where the Board finds that a Program or School has violated the Quality Criteria, engaged in unethical conduct, or that its integrity has been seriously undermined, the Board will either:

-(a) request that the school show cause, within a stated time period, as to why an Adverse Certification Action should not be taken; or
+(a) request that the School show cause, within a stated time period, as to why an Adverse Action should not be taken; or

-(b) in extreme cases, immediately discontinue its relationship with the program by denying Certification or Precertification or withdrawing the offending program’s Certification Status.
+(b) in extreme cases, immediately discontinue its relationship with the Program by denying International-Accreditation or International-Preaccreditation or withdrawing the offending Program’s International-Accreditation Status.

 For more details regarding ACPE’s Complaints Policy and Procedures, please visit the relevant section of the International Services Program Policies and Procedures manual.